Dragonline

 • Unique

-Located on the eastern edge of Bull Point in the coveted Dumplings area of Jamestown, this 11-acre peninsula sits alone atop a bluff at the mouth of Narragansett Bay.
-It boasts 360-degree unobstructed views with the Newport Bridge to the north, Aquidneck Island to the east, and Block Island, Point Judith and Beavertail to the south and west.
+Located in the coveted Dumplings areas of Jamestown, Bull Point is an 11-acre peninsula that sits atop a bluff at the mouth of Narragansett Bay.
+The Dragonline lots boast 360-degree unobstructed views with the Newport Bridge to the north, Aquidneck Island to the east, and Block Island, Point Judith and Beavertail to the south and west.

 2 Fort Wetherill Road, Jamestown, Rhode Island